So your coworker just returned from maternity leave (yay!). Surely, you’re glad to have her back—and not only for the steady dose of baby pictures.

 3. Think before you speak

 Take a moment to think about your choice of words when talking to your coworker.
-While it’s common for many people to refer to maternity leave as a vacation, it’s incredibly hard work.
+While it’s common for many people to refer to parental leave as a vacation, it’s incredibly hard work.
 She’s not only recovering from a major medical procedure but is also nurturing a baby that needs care 24/7.
 The US lags significantly behind other developed countries in our support of new parents, and mothering a young infant can be challenging, unglamorous work.

 4. Educate your co-workers

 While you took the time to read this article and understand how to be supportive, many of your other co-workers may be oblivious to the challenges of breastfeeding and pumping.
 Maybe they don’t understand why she needs to leave meetings early.
 Maybe the sight of stored breastmilk in the office fridge is unfamiliar.
 If other colleagues make mis-steps or insensitive comments, speak up and help educate them.
 Moms who feel supported breastfeeding at work tend to be more productive and are more loyal to their employer, so fostering a positive environment benefits everyone.

 This breastfeeding thing may be new to you and it’s natural to be curious and want to learn more.
 If you have a close-enough relationship with your colleague, feel free to ask her about breastfeeding.
 Otherwise, do your own research—whatever it takes to grow more knowledgeable and comfortable.
 (But to be clear, she doesn’t need anyone’s permission or approval to pump at work.)

 The world needs more breastfeeding-friendly workplaces, and this isn’t just the work of nursing moms.
 Your encouragement will help your colleague transition back to work more smoothly and keep on breastfeeding—paving the way for the working women who will follow her.